jobbogamer/PokeStreamer-Tools/README.md

 ### Server Setup

 #### Download the GitHub repository

+>   Reminder to IPK and Fail, for this step use the [commands at the top of this readme](#note-to-fail-and-ipk)

 1. Open command prompt by pressing <kbd>Windows</kbd> + <kbd>r</kbd> and running `cmd`.
 2. Navigate to the folder (using `cd`) you will want to install the server to.
 (This is the *parent* directory; running the next command will create a folder named `PokemonStreamer-Tools` automatically.)